 Drawing of John Peterson by Melissa J. Weaver, LMHC, ATR-BC, art therapist

 Host a Fundraiser

 Community fundraisers are any project or activity that a community member, group, or company wants to organize to raise funds for Rhode Island Hospital.
 Community fundraisers are often also called third-party events or cause related marketing.
 ANYTHING counts as a community fundraiser and we welcome fundraisers of all shapes and sizes – yard sales, lemonade stands, fun runs, musical events, sports exhibitions, etc.

-Please fill out the online form to tell us more about you and your fundraising idea.
+Please fill out the online fundraising application to tell us more about you and your fundraising idea.
 We ask that you contact us 90 days in advance of your event date for proper time to review your information.

 How do I get approval?

-Click here and fill out the online form.
+Fill out the online fundraising application.
 Answer a few questions, and we’ll be in touch within a week.

 Are there restrictions on fundraisers?

 Your fundraiser should align with the mission and image of Rhode Island Hospital.
 Events or activities will not be aligned with any alcohol, pharmaceutical, gambling, or tobacco organizations.
 If we have concerns about your event or potential sponsors, we can discuss this with you after you complete our online form.

 When and where can I host a fundraiser?